cmclient/pvpblaze-website/README.md

 # PvPBlaze Website

-A Next.js web app built with NextUI v1 for PvPBlaze, a Minecraft PvP server.
+A NextUI v1 web app made for PvPBlaze, a Minecraft server.

 ## Features